glycerine/zygomys/README.md

 and structs defined within them.
 It was originally derived from [Howard Mao's terrific Glisp project](https://github.com/zhemao/glisp).

-GoDiesel's features have evolved to the point where it is a now distinct dialect.
+GoDiesel's features have evolved to the point where it is a distinct dialect.
 This was done to support certain critical features like raw string literals, to support for certain scheme and clojure idioms, and to make it easier to use as a library within a larger program.